Excavation procedure for foundation construction requires site clearance, setting out, excavation and safety measures based on depth of excavation.

 Site Clearance Before Excavation for Foundation

-Before the excavation for the preposed foundation is commenced, the site shall be cleared of vegetation, brushwood, stumps of trees etc. Roots of the trees shall be removed to at least 30 cm below the foundation level.
+Before the excavation for the proposed foundation is commenced, the site shall be cleared of vegetation, brushwood, stumps of trees etc. Roots of the trees shall be removed to at least 30 cm below the foundation level.
 The pits formed due to roots of trees, old foundations etc. shall be filled up with soil and compacted.

-The setting out of walls shall be facilitated by having a permanent row of pillars (not less than 25 cm side) parallel Lo aid at a suitable distance beyond the periphery of the building so that they do not foul with the excavation.
+The setting out of walls shall be facilitated by having a permanent row of pillars (not less than 25 cm side) parallelly laid at a suitable distance beyond the periphery of the building so that they do not foul with the excavation.
 The pillars shall be located at the junctions of the cross walls and external wall and shall be bedded sufficiently deep so that they are not disturbed during excavation for foundation.

 If the soil is very soft and loose.
 The boards shall be placed horizontally against the sides of the excavation and supported by vertical waling boards which shall be I strutted to similar timber pieces on the opposite side of the trench.
 Care has to he taken while withdrawing the timber members after completion of the foundation work so that there is no collapse of trench.

-Lowering Water Table by Well Point
+Fig: Lowering Water Table by Wellpoint